GRE® Test At Home and Other COVID-19 Updates

 Please bookmark this page.
 It will serve as a consolidated resource for important information about GRE® test administrations and test-taker support initiatives.
 There will be ongoing updates.

-Newest update: Test centers are reopening, including in Mainland China.
+Newest updates: The GRE® Subject Test administration scheduled for October 17 has been canceled.
+Test centers that administer the GRE® General Test are reopening worldwide, including in Mainland China.
 See below for details.

 At Home Testing Available Worldwide